dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ![create project from template](../images/create_project_from_template.png)

+## Updating a template

+If you want to make changes to a template, simply create a new project with it.
+Then, make the necessary changes and re-save your new project as a template.
+You can always go back and delete the original template if you don't need it anymore.

 ## Importing templates

 To import a template, click "Import a template" and select the appropriate file.